paulcpederson/blog/source/articles/ranalog/index.md

 I don't know how meaningful this change was in my app, but it's intuitive that deferring non-critical CSS to later in the loading process would help your first paint time.

-## Deploying with netlify
+## Deploying with Netlify

 Once you've ticked all the PWA boxes (use the "audits" tab in the Chrome Web Inspector for help), you are ready to deploy.
 My favorite way to do this lately for SPAs is to use their "Deploy from GitHub" feature.
 [This article](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/) has a good step by step walk through.
-Basically you tell netlify where your repo is and what build command you want to run, and anytime you push to master your site will re-deploy automatically.
+Basically you tell Netlify where your repo is and what build command you want to run, and anytime you push to master your site will re-deploy automatically.

 For the command, I added a couple more scripts to the `package.json`: